-- The Multi-Tiered System of Supports (MTSS) team explored regional, state and national MTSS models to develop our understanding of the tiered-support model.
-The team analyzed our existing school and district structures, systems and resources to determine areas in need of strengthening to develop the MTSS Framework for the 2017-18 school year.
-Areas strengthened this year to support the MTSS framework include implementation of a middle school math summer school program, selection of the Positive Behavior Intervention System (PBIS) model for student behavior, focus for all administrators on student safety in their annual evaluations, and piloting of the Panorama Ed survey to measure student social-emotional well-being and life readiness. - 2016 summer reading program results show increased participation and significant impact on students' developmental reading assessments - Elementary summer school planning is offered at six sites serving all elementary schools, for students entering first through fifth grades.
-Eligible students are those who are ELs, reading below grade level, and/or just below standard in math.
-Approximately 1100 students benefitted from 20 days instruction.
-The curriculum comprised a Guided Language Acquisition Design (GLAD) science unit based on a grade level unit for the upcoming year; small, daily guided reading focused on the same science theme; and an hour of math.
-All students were served breakfast and lunch. - Imagine Learning was implemented for EL at middle and high school.
+- Multi-Tiered System of Supports team leader outlines future work - 2016 summer reading program results show increased participation and significant impact on students' developmental reading assessments - Elementary summer school planning meetings identify sites and discuss inclusion of K-2 students performing below standard - Imagine Learning is implemented for English Learners (EL) at middle and high school.
 Level one emerging students and low level two progressing students have individual subscriptions for this computer-adaptive program, which provides instruction in basic English vocabulary and literacy skills.
-Teachers participated in two sessions of professional development to learn how to effectively implement the program and how to take advantage of the diagnostic assessments and supportive instructional materials. - Low-mid level two progressing middle and high school EL students have individual subscriptions to iReady.
+Level one students and low-mid level two students also have individual subscriptions to iReady.
 This computer-adaptive program provides instruction in literacy skills from kindergarten through eighth grade reading level.
 Teachers use the diagnostic function of the software to organize small intervention groups and provide targeted instruction.
-Teachers completed three professional development sessions.
-The first session gave an overview of

-- the program, while the second explained how to use the diagnostic features and resources.
-The third helped teachers better use the assessment data provided. - Four scaffolded EL classes are offered for level one and low-mid level two students: algebra and biology at Cascade High School and biology and U.S. history at Everett High School.
+Teachers have completed two of three professional development sessions, with the third scheduled for spring.
+The first session gave an overview of the program, while the second explained how to use the diagnostic features and resources.
+Four scaffolded classes are offered for level one and lowmid level two students: algebra and biology at Cascade High School and biology and U.S. history at Everett High School.
 These courses provide vocabulary support and instruction in addition to content instruction.
-Teachers have met five times to learn about language acquisition, strategies for working with ELs, and to plan collaboratively. - Summer school opportunities were provided for elementary, middle, and high school EL students.
-Elementary ELs were included in the elementary summer school programs.
-A new instructional unit for was developed based on the framework from last summer, emphasizing reading longer, more complex text and informational writing.
-High school classes-were offered in Washington State history, biology, math foundations, COE and pre-COE, as well as newcomer English fundamentals.
-Approximately 120 students participated. - The EL coaches and facilitator provided professional development and support across the district.
-Highlights included learning cycles with all teachers at Evergreen, a four-day GLAD demonstration during summer school, two-day GLAD trainings for the Emerson and Madison staff, and significant work at Forest View, Cedar Wood, and Woodside.
+Teachers have met three times to learn about language acquisition, strategies for working with English learners, and plan collaboratively. - Planning is underway for summer school for elementary, middle, and high school English learner students.
+Elementary students will be included in the elementary summer school programs, which are based on Guided Language Acquisition Design (GLAD).
+A new unit for middle school will be developed based on the framework from last summer.
+High school classes offerings are tentatively planned for Washington State history, biology, math foundations, Collection of Evidence (COE) and pre-COE, as well as newcomer English fundamentals.